 - 1. Spitzer, C.R., "Digital Avionic Systems", The Blackburn Press; Second, Edition, 2007. - 2.
 Helfrick, A. "Principles of Avionics", 6th Edition, Avionics Communications Inc., 2010. - 3.
 Brain Kendal, "Manual of Avionics", 3rd Edition, the English Book House, New Delhi, 1993. - 4.
-Middleton, D.H., Ed., "Avionics Systems", New edition, Longman Scientific and Technical,Longman Group UK,2005. - 5.
+Middleton, D.H., Ed., "Avionics Systems", New edition, Longman Scientific and Technical, Longman Group UK, 2005. - 5.
 Dale R. Cundy and Rick S. Brown, "Introduction to Avionics", Pearson Education, 2010. - 6.
 Ian Moir and Allan Seabridge, "Aircraft Systems: Mechanical, Electrical and Avionics Subsystems Integration", Wiley India Pvt Ltd; Third edition, 2012.

-18AE607 FLOW SIMULATION LABORATORY 0 0 2 1
+21AE607 FLOW SIMULATION LABORATORY

-- To impart knowledge about Flow properties - To provide knowledge on the advantages of Flow Simulation instead of Real-time Experiments a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+- To train the students for flow analysis using CFD based software packages. - To introduce the problems and modern calculation methods in different types of flows aircrafts, as well as their application to solving real problems. - To impart knowledge about Flow properties of viscous and inviscid flows. - To impart the knowledge of turbulence models and multistage time stepping methods in CFD. - To provide knowledge on the advantages of Flow Simulation instead of Real-time Experiments.

-b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-d.
-Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-e.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-- 1. Analyse the various flow phenomena.

-- 2. Discrete the strategies to be employed for different problems.

-- 3. Generate the results and Data interpretation of Results.

-- 4. Evaluate the internal flow parameters.

-- 5. Analyse the external flow phenomenon
+- b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations - d.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - h.
+Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - i.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - m.
+Utilize the knowledge of aeronautical engineering to provide realistic solutions in the field of aerodynamics, aircraft structures, avionics and propulsive systems. - n.
+Impart professional skills through modelling and simulation tools in design and analysis to meet the airworthiness requirements.

+- 1. Analyse the various flow phenomena. - 2.
+Analyse the flow characteristics over cylinder and airfoil. - 3.
+Analyse the effects of boundary layer and supersonic flows. - 4.
+Evaluate the internal flow parameters. - 5.
+Analyse the external flow phenomenon in three dimensional models.